 The X bone isn’t the biggest chew toy either, so it’s best suited for small to medium breed puppies.

-The Mammoth SnakeBiter is a long and tightly-woven rope toy that’s perfect for a game of tug.
+The Mammoth SnakeBiter is a long and tightly-woven rope toy that’s one of the best puppy toys for games of tug.
 It’s made from 100% natural cotton and provides the added benefit of flossing your dog’s teething during play.

 Unlike shorter toys, the long length reduces the chance of your puppy accidentally biting you during a game of tug.
 It’s also great for games of indoor fetch.

-Playing also teaches your puppy that toys are both fun and rewarding.
+Playing also teaches your pup that toys are both fun and rewarding.
 This playfulness will benefit your dog throughout his life, as you can always entertain him by providing new and interesting toys.

 Puppy behavioral issues, such as barking or destructive chewing, are often linked to boredom and a lack of physical and mental enrichment.